Manage Data Sources and Update Modes in Tenable One Open Connector

 Change the Data Source or Update Mode

-Tenable Exposure Management allows you to modify your connector setup to adapt to changes in your data pipeline or security requirements.
+You can modify your connector setup to adapt to changes in your data pipeline or security requirements.
 You can switch between data sources (Automatic and Static), update authentication details, toggle between Full Fetch and Incremental Fetch modes, or switch data update modes.

 Note: You cannot change the Asset Type after the initial connector setup.
 Each connector instance supports only one asset type.
 To ingest data for a different asset type, create a new connector instance.